MicrosoftDocs/PowerShell-Docs/reference/v3/Core/New-ModuleManifest.md

 Required: False
 Position: Named
 Default value: 1.0
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -NestedModules
-Specifies script modules \(.psm1\) and binary modules \(.dll\) that are imported into the module's session state.
+Specifies script modules (.psm1) and binary modules (.dll) that are imported into the module's session state.
 The files in the NestedModules key run in the order in which they are listed in the value.

 Enter each module name as a string or as a hash table with ModuleName and ModuleVersion keys.